 - A sample participant consent form for any human research subjects, for review by IRVA's Institutional Review Board.

 - An itemized budget showing anticipated expenses, with a list of additional sources and amounts of funding if budget exceeds award.

 The entire application package, consisting of application cover sheet, proposal, experimental design, contact and biographical information, consent form and budget, must not exceed 15 pages.
 Applications exceeding 15 pages in length will NOT be considered.

-Proposals must be submitted by email and in PDF format to firstname.lastname@example.org no later than midnight, Eastern Daylight Time, June 1, 2011.
-Those that arrive after June 1, 2011, or which do not fulfill the required criteria, will not be considered.
+Proposals must be submitted by email in PDF format to email@example.com no later than midnight, Pacific Daylight Time, May 31, 2015.
+Those which do not fulfill the required criteria will not be considered.